oliverklee/ext-seminars/Documentation/EN/Configuration/SettingUpFront-endEditingForManagers/Index.rst

 Setting up front-end editing for Managers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+@deprecated #1633 will be removed in seminars 5.0

 You can add so called Managers (formerly VIPs) to each event who can access – if set up by you - a special list view of their events.